bunyaminAkcay/rChart/readme.md

 sudo apt-get install libssl-dev cmake build-essential
 ```

 you have to install raylib-5.0 .
-Higher versions such as raylib-5.5 is not compitable.
+Higher versions such as raylib-5.5 is not compatible.
 Check for installation: https://github.com/raysan5/raylib/releases

 ## Build